Carrauntoohil – Ireland’s Highest Mountain

 Getting there

 The most convenient starting point is Cronin’s Yard, a small car‑park with basic facilities (toilets, a tea‑room and a shower) located about 15 km north‑east of Killarney.
 The park is reachable via the N72 from Killarney; a short turn‑off leads to a gravel road and the parking area.
-An alternative approach for those wishing to combine Carrauntoohil with Caher is the Lack Road route, which begins near Lough Acoose and follows the Caher Ridge.
+Parking at Cronin’s Yard is free but limited, especially in the summer months, so arriving early is advisable.

-• The Reeks are not part of a national park; access is granted by the landowners but walkers should stay on marked paths and respect private property.
+• The Reeks are not part of a national park; access is granted by the private landowners, but walkers should stay on marked paths and respect property boundaries.

-• The area is prone to rapid weather changes; the KMRT records dozens of rescues each year, many linked to late departures, darkness on the descent, or falling rock on eroded sections.
+• Weather can change rapidly; the KMRT records dozens of rescues each year, many linked to late departures, darkness on the descent, or falling rock on eroded sections.

 • Danger signs are posted on the summit and on the Howling Ridge sector.
 The Heavenly Gates route is unmarked and can be hazardous in poor visibility – it is best attempted only by experienced climbers.